ArtiskOnGit/UglyWebSite.github.io/README.md

 # UglyWebSite.io
-This is a try to make the ugliest website possible you can fing it on : https://artiskongit.github.io/UglyWebSite.github.io/
+This is a try to make the ugliest website possible you can find it on : https://artiskongit.github.io/UglyWebSite.github.io/